Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-Fixing $t=0$, we see that only two algebraically independent invariants appear in the spin-coefficients.
-However, as $C - 4\sqrt{2}\alpha = 0$, we need only include $F_3 =2\sqrt{2}\tau$ as the new algebraically independent invariant - although, as $C$ is a constant, $\alpha$ provides a useful discrete invariant, the sign of the constant C. Returning to the frame derivatives, we have one algebraically independent invariant appearing: $\delta F_1$.
-Thus the list of algebraically independent invariants required to classify the spacetime is:
+Fixing $\tilde{t}=0$, and simplifying the components of covariant derivative of the Ricci tensor, one finds the first order invariants are $e_1( \Psi_2), e_1( R)$, and the spin coefficients.
+Of the spin-coefficients, the only algebraically independent invariant appears in $\alpha$, since $\tau = -\pi$ does not appear in the first covariant derivative of the Ricci tensor.
+Noting that $C - 4\sqrt{2}\alpha = 0$, $\alpha$ provides a useful discrete invariant as the sign of the constant C. Returning to the frame derivatives, we have one algebraically independent invariant appearing: $e_1( I_2)$.
+Thus the list of invariants required to classify the spacetime is: